MicrosoftDocs/win32/desktop-src/tablet/creating-a-recognizer.md

 ---
-Description: 'If you choose to do so, your application can provide its own recognizer implementations.
-This section describes the requirements for creating a custom application recognizer for your application that you can use with the Tablet PC Platform API.' ms.assetid: '502ef3fb-ba45-4f8b-bbd5-19c24e313439'
+Description: If you choose to do so, your application can provide its own recognizer implementations.
+This section describes the requirements for creating a custom application recognizer for your application that you can use with the Tablet PC Platform API. ms.assetid: 502ef3fb-ba45-4f8b-bbd5-19c24e313439
 title: Creating a Recognizer
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Recognizer